 In this course, the student develops a basic understanding of soils in construction and engineering industries.
 It stresses the applied aspects of soil as a building material and as a medium in other industries such as wastewater design, wetlands, and hazardous waste spills and focuses on hands-on familiarity with soils, soil characteristics, maps, tools, and resources with some technical writing.
 Topics include excavation; grading; soil investigation techniques; erosion prevention and control; compaction; and foundations in addition to soil basics of texture, structure, soil formation, soil water movement, and soil classification.

-2 hours of lecture.
-3 hours of lab per week Prerequisite: MAT 1210 or placement level 2
+Prerequisite: MAT 1210 or placement level 2